County Aid funds are appropriated by the Legislature annually for the improvement of public roads and

 of Transportation (NJDOT).

-Applications for County Aid 2016 are available in SAGE.
-The new regulations are in effect for 2015 County
+Starting in FY2015 new regulations are in effect for County

 Each county must develop an Annual Transportation Program (ATP).
 In accordance with the County Aid